notaryproject/notaryproject.dev/content/en/docs/troubleshooting.md

 ## When I verify an artifact, I get the error 'ERRO authenticity validation failed.
 Failure reason: signature is not produced by a trusted signer'

-Assuming the trust store and trust policy are configured correctly, this error means that the signature is signed by an unknown identity, which should not be trusted.
-So the verification should fail.
-On the other hand, Notation detects the problematic artifact.
-Users should not use this artifact.
+Assuming the trust store and trust policy are configured correctly, this error indicates that the signature is signed by an unknown identity, which should not be trusted.
+The verification should fail.
+On the other hand, Notation detects the problematic signature.
+Users should not use the artifact.

-Follow the following steps to make sure the trust store and trust policy are configured correctly:
+Follow the steps to make sure the trust store and trust policy are configured correctly:

-1. Find the trust policy that you are using
+1. Confirm the trust policy that you are using if you have multiple trust policies in `trustpolicy.json` file.
-2. Check the `trustStores` property, and make sure the value is correct.
+2. Check the `trustStores` property, and make sure the value is correctly configured.
-3. Check the `trustedIdentities` property, and make sure the value is correct.
-If the value is `"*"`, it means all the certificates stored in the trust stored are trusted, then you need to make sure the certificates are correctly added in the trust stores configured in `trustStores`.
-If the value is like `"x509.subject: CN=example.io,O=Notary,L=Seattle,ST=WA,C=US"`, then you need to make sure it is the identity that produces the signature.
-You can use command `notation cert show` to show the details of the certificate.
+3. Check the `trustedIdentities` property, and make sure the value is correctly configured.
+If the value is `"*"`, it means all the certificates stored in the trust stored (configured in `trustStores`) are trusted, then you need to make sure the certificates in the trust stores can be used to verify the signatures.
+If the value is in the format of x509 subject info, like `"x509.subject: CN=example.io,O=Notary,L=Seattle,ST=WA,C=US"`, then you need to make sure it is the identity that produces the signature.
+You can use command `notation cert show` to show the details of the certificate in the trust store.
 For example:

 ```shell
 notation cert show --type ca --store mytruststore mycertificate.crt